sbdchd/blog/_posts/2020-02-08-debugging-perf-issues-with-py-spy.md

 Where do you start?

-You could look at the code for something suspicious, but what would be even better is to have something tell you exactly where the slowdown is occuring.
+You could look at the code for something suspicious, but what would be even better is to have something tell you exactly where the slowdown is occurring.

 [`py-spy`](https://github.com/benfred/py-spy) to the rescue!